Thu, 29 December 2016

 Thanks to our sponsor:

-Category:yoga -- posted at: 12:00pm CET
+Category:Health -- posted at: 1:00pm CET |

 Nutritional Tip of the Week:

-The Yoga Trapeze is the most powerful, at-home yoga inversion tool ever created.
-Hang inside your house from a doorway, ceiling hooks, or outside from a beam, bar or swing set.
+Thanks to our sponsor: Yoga Trapeze The Yoga Trapeze is the most powerful, at-home yoga inversion tool ever created.
+Hang from inside from a doorway; or outside from a beam, bar or swing set.
 Setup is fast and simple, results are immediate.
+The Yoga Trapeze will change your backbends for forever… less pain and more flexibility with balance upper body and core strength. |

 Nutritional Tip of the Week: